 You can transdermally apply magnesium in two main ways:

-- By applying a magnesium rich skin spray
+- Applying magnesium skin spray

-- By soaking in a magnesium rich bath
+- Soaking in a magnesium-rich bath

 I have tried magnesium oil sprays (which are not actually oils but a concentrated mix of magnesium in water ) on my skin, but the concentrated salt made my skin itchy and irritated.
 (Experts suggest applying the spray 20 minutes before a shower to prevent itching, but I usually get into the shower as soon as I wake up. )